Discovering and Unlocking Your Board's Potential

 When structuring your next board meeting, start by assuming your board has read the packet.

-The board packet is a powerful resource, but that power is deflated when the meeting covers nearly all the same material.
-Running your board meeting with this assumption opens up time and space for new and powerful conversations. the time you have with your board is invaluable so rather than spending time reviewing what has already been written, the board meeting can take on new life by having generative and strategic conversations that are informed by the material they have already read.
+The board packet - or board book - is a powerful resource, but that power is deflated when the meeting covers nearly all the same material.
+Running your board meeting with this assumption opens up time and space for new and powerful conversations.
+The time you have with your board is invaluable so rather than spending precious time reviewing what has already been written, the board meeting can take on new life by having generative and strategic conversations that are informed by the material they have already read.

 Begin your board meetings with generative questions.

-Once you have opened up more time by presuming board members have read the reports.
-Now you can begin the meeting with questions like, “what one word win our mission statement means the most to you and why?”, or “what motivated you to join this board?”
+Once you have opened up more time by presuming board members have read the reports, you can begin the meeting with questions like, “What one word within our mission statement means the most to you and why?”, or “What motivated you to join this board?”

-Leading a meeting with questions like these, set the tone and root the board’s focus on generative thinking rather on what must be done – the board isn’t responsible for a to-do list.
-The purpose for this?
-Spark their minds and hearts in powerful ways and ask for them to articulate of mission-alignment.
+Leading a meeting with questions like these sets the tone and roots the board’s focus on generative thinking rather than on what must be done – the board isn’t responsible for a to-do list.
+The purpose of this?
+Spark their minds and hearts in powerful ways and ask for them to articulate their idea of mission alignment.
 By centering board members on the mission from the start, the discussion around voting issues will likewise be engaging and mission-focused.

 Finally, build meetings that foster action outside of board meetings.

-When you board shares congruent focus and engagement they are fare more likely to advocate for the organization outside of board meetings.
+When your board shares congruent focus and engagement, they are far more likely to advocate for the organization outside of board meetings.
 Meetings are an opportunity to activate the board’s passion for the organization.
 One way to encourage this type of advocacy is to celebrate it in a meeting.
 Perhaps it’s a new donor introduction, a pro bono service connection, or a board member attending a volunteer appreciation event.
 By acknowledging these actions, others will follow suit.

-To unlock the full potential of your board, these are valuable precursors to a deeper investment of training.
-Because we so deeply prioritize training for the board members we place, Cause Strategy Partners will encourage our nonprofit partners to invest in training that raises the expectation of engagement and level contribution both in the boardroom and between meetings.
+To unlock the full potential of your board, these are valuable precursors to a deeper investment in training.
+Because we so deeply prioritize training for the board members we place, Cause Strategy Partners will encourage our nonprofit partners to invest in training that raises the expectation of engagement and level contribution both in the board room and between meetings.